awslabs/fhir-works-on-aws-deployment/README.md

 We advise using TLS v1.2 and TLS v1.3.
 Because FHIR Works on AWS does not deploy a custom domain, the API Gateway does not allow FHIR Works on AWS to require TLS v1.2.
 Please refer to: [Choosing a minimum TLS version for a custom domain in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-custom-domain-tls-version.html).

 **What cipher suite is recommended?**

 TLS v1.3 is the latest standard that only supports strong ciphers with authenticated encryption (AEAD).
 TLS v1.2 must be configured to provide acceptable security by only using cipher suites that have the following:
   - Elliptic Curve Diffie-Hellman Ephemeral (ECDHE) for key exchange to support Forward Secrecy
   - Block ciphers (e.g., AES) in GCM mode (avoid the use of CBC mode)

 Avoid using TLSv1.0, TLS v1.1, and insecure 3DES and CBC cipher suites, which have known vulnerabilities and if exploited could lead to complete loss of confidentiality and integrity of the application data in transit.

 To create a custom domain, see [Setting up custom domain names for REST APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).

 **What are the recommendations for scope settings?**

 When your IdP vends [SMART scopes](http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html) in the JWT, the requestor has permission to perform defined scope actions.

 When vending scopes these are our recommendations:
-     * Do not vend write access scopes to patients or 3rd party entities.
+-Do not vend write access scopes to patients or 3rd party entities.
 For example, if a patient logs into your IdP we do not recommend vending `patient/Patient.write` scope.
-     * Do not vend wildcard (`*`) scopes, like `user/*.*`.
+-Do not vend wildcard (`*`) scopes, like `user/*.*`.
-     * When vending system scope, do not vend other types of scopes.
+-When vending system scope, do not vend other types of scopes.
 For example, we do not recommend vending `system/Patient.read` `patient/Encounter.read`.
-     * Follow the principle of least privilege.
+-Follow the principle of least privilege.
 This is a concept that limits user access scopes to the minimum access necessary.
 For example if a patient is trying to read their Observation, that patient wouldn't need the `patient/Encounter.read` scope.
-     * Review and understand how the smart-authz package does [attribute-based access control](https://github.com/awslabs/fhir-works-on-aws-authz-smart/#attribute-based-access-control-abac).
+-Review and understand how the smart-authz package does [attribute-based access control](https://github.com/awslabs/fhir-works-on-aws-authz-smart/#attribute-based-access-control-abac).
-     * Review the [FWoA SMART scope rules](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/smart-mainline/src/authZConfig.ts#L9) to modify what operations should be allowed per scope.
+-Review the [FWoA SMART scope rules](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/smart-mainline/src/authZConfig.ts#L9) to modify what operations should be allowed per scope.

 **What is the recommendation for token expiration period?**

 We recommend configuring your IdP to set token expiration within 15-30 minutes, or less, of when issued.

 ### Development